Guide: All You Need to Know About the Railjet Train

 If you travel by train to or from Germany, you could also buy your tickets online at the German Railways website, while for Railjet trips to and from the Czech Republic the Czech Railways website is worth checking too.

-If you book online, you are issued a PDF ticket which you can print at home, although you can also just show the PDF on your mobile phone to the train conductor.
+If you book online, you will always be issued with a PDF ticket which you can print at home or simply show on your mobile phone to the train conductor.

 How far in advance can you book?